A Typical Logo Design Process

 A sheet of dotted grid paper with various hand-drawn logo sketches and the word 'maintainability' written multiple times in different styles.

-Optional: Early Logomark Concepts
+Optional: Early Involvement

 4. Development of the Concepts